Chile Pepper Institute: Cultivars

 The Chile Pepper Institute produces numerous pepper cultivars in unusual colors and shapes, such as the NuMex Twilight, a hybrid based on the Thai Ornamental pepper.
 The peppers of the Twilight start out white, turn purple, then move through yellow and orange, becoming red when fully ripe, producing a rainbow effect on the green plant.
 Other varieties, such as the NuMex Centennial and NuMex Easter move through other color ranges.
-The NuMex April Fools has bundles of purple peppers which point upward, resembling a jester hat.
+The NuMex April Fools' Day cultivar has bundles of purple peppers which point upward, resembling a jester hat.